shtomar-sjsu/cmpe283-assignment1-vmx-features/README.md

 # Author
 **Shivam Tomar(shivam.tomar@sjsu.edu)**

+# Team details
+We worked in a group of two for this assignment.

+### Team members
+1).
+Shivam Tomar(SJSU ID: 015218203)
+2).
+Srujana Koripalli(SJSU ID: 013859651)

+### Team members Contribution

+#### Shivam Tomar
+Shivam did the environment set up, coding.

+#### Srujana
+Srujana also researched and configured the VMWare Hypervisor, settiup up Linux image.
+Helped with coding and testing the out of MSR's for correctness.

 # CMPE283(Virtualization Technologies) Assignment 1
  ## Following steps were followed as part of the assignment
  1. Download and install VMWare Fusion on Mac.